rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 *Basic notes:*

 * Arranged and described at the folder level by Haylee Harrell, Ingrid Meintjes, and Sarah Quigley, 2017.
 * Arranged and described at the folder level by Sarah Quigley, Ingrid Meintjes, and Allison Pilatsky, 2015.
 Born digital materials processed by Dorothy Waugh, January, 2016.
+* Arranged and described at the collection level by Sarah Quigley, 2014.
+Additions arranged and described at the collection level by Sarah Quigley, February 2020.

 *Information about original order and/or archivist imposed organization:*